glodean19/Google-Earth-Engine-GEE-API/README.md

 A typical deliverable for this task could be extracting elevation for a particular coordinate and validating it with real-world data.

+IMPORTANT
+Google Earth engine uses Google Cloud, therefore before to run the script, you need gcloud instelled on your computer.
+GEE will work with connecting to your Goggle Account for authentication and it will provide you with a token to add in the code when running ee.authenticate().
+Add the token in the code and press enter to get authorisation before to move to ee.initialize().
+Here a useful link https://courses.spatialthoughts.com/install-gee-python-api.html